-Our goals is to reduce the fatality crash rates listed in A&I reported 2016 crash rates in New Mexico by 5%.
+Our goals is to reduce the fatality crash rates listed in A&I reported 2019 crash rates in New Mexico by 5%.

-Program Activities: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2019 - 2021: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.

 The NMSP-CVEB will continue to conduct traffic enforcement in each of our twelve districts on a daily basis as well as during special traffic enforcement operations.
-NMSP-CVE plans to conduct a total of 24 traffic enforcement operations during this project period.
+NMSP-CVE plans to conduct a total of 36 traffic enforcement operations during this project period.

 Activities conducted by certified employees target areas of high crash rates, unsafe commercial vehicle activities, rural areas with low police presence, areas with no fixed inspection points, safety corridors, "No Zone" related violations, construction zones, as well as areas with aggressive drivers and high traffic volume in relation to commercial vehicles.
-Further, during this rating period the Bureau will produce at least 2,400 "traffic enforcement activities" from these 24 operations.
+Further, during this rating period the Bureau will produce at least 3,600 "traffic enforcement activities" from these 36 operations.